 Sanctions are avoided at Orbis Education and Care and Priority Childcare as they do not aid staff in changing pupil behaviour.
 We believe that reinforcing positive behaviour is a far more useful intervention and one which has more relevance to our young people.
-We would record sanctions for serious disciplinary offences if ever used..
-Any sanctions used are recorded in the sanction log which is held by the Head of Education.
+However, we do understand that in order to keep pupils safe, sanctions may be used if the pupil have the capacity to understand the impact of their behaviour.
+We would record sanctions for serious disciplinary offences if ever used.
+Any sanctions used are recorded in the sanction log which is held by the Head of School.

-Role of Head of education:
+Role of Head of School:

-- Ensure staff receive appropriate training, support and guidance. - Ensure regular supervision - Maintain a safe environment. - Provide staff with time to recover, reflect and repair - Ensure that all the pupil plans are person centered, accurate and up to date and take into account functional analysis. - Ensure risk assessments are person centered, accurate and up to date - Ensure all staff have undertaken safeguarding training and have information available regarding the UN convention on the rights of the child, Children and young people: right to action.
+- Ensure staff receive appropriate training, support and guidance. - Ensure regular supervision - Maintain a safe environment. - Provide staff with time to recover, reflect and repair - Ensure that all the pupil personal PBS plans are person centered, accurate and up to date and take into account functional analysis. - Ensure risk assessments are person centered, accurate and up to date - Ensure all staff have undertaken safeguarding training and have information available regarding the UN convention on the rights of the child, Children and young people: right to action.